Cripps–Appiah–Edun family: History

 The family were originally Methodists, with J.W.K.
 Appiah serving for a time as leader of the community of believers in his region of Ghana.

 The Edun family, of Egba and Saro origin, claim descent from the Hon.
 Adegboyega Edun.
 He was a Christian clergyman who renounced the ministry in 1902 in order to become the secretary of the Egba United Government, a Yoruba political entity which was guaranteed its sovereignty by the British for a time in the early 20th century.
 His grandson, Chief Wale Edun, would later continue the family tradition of government service by becoming a minister in the Tinubu administration during Nigeria's fourth republic.

+Through the 1921 society wedding of Gertrude Olajumoke Edun, daughter of the Hon.
+Mr. Edun, and Olayimika Alakija, brother of the politician Sir Adeyemo Alakija, the Eduns came to be related to such figures as Sir Adetokunbo Ademola, Nigeria's premier chief justice (whose mother was an Alakija) and Chief Folorunsho Alakija, who is currently the country's richest woman (and whose husband is also an Alakija).

-The Eduns were traditionally Methodists, with the Hon.
+The Eduns were traditionally Methodists as well, with the Hon.
 Mr. Edun having been an ordained minister of the Wesleyan church and headmaster of one of its schools prior to his work in government.
 Their family name was initially Samuel prior to the re-adoption of their ancestral surname in 1902.